hiruna/esp-idf-t-display-s3/README.md

 * Configure the ST7789 display using the I80 Bus
   * Screen orientation is landscape where the buttons are facing towards the left
-* Screen brightness control using LEDC driver
+* Screen brightness control using [hiruna/esp-idf-aw9364](https://github.com/hiruna/esp-idf-aw9364.git)
   * 16-step brightness control
     * NOTE: according to the LilyGO [T-Display S3 Datasheet](https://github.com/Xinyuan-LilyGO/T-Display-S3/blob/main/schematic/T_Display_S3.pdf), the board is equipped with a [AW9364DNR Dimming LED Driver](https://datasheet.lcsc.com/lcsc/1912111437_AWINIC-Shanghai-Awinic-Tech-AW9364DNR_C401007.pdf) capable of 16-step brightness control.